 “Hurt?
 Hindi mo alam ang ibig sabihin ng salitang ‘hurt’ dahil hindi mo alam kung gaano mo ako nasaktan!”

 Gawad Urian Best Picture awardee, Sana Maulit Muli is Direk Olivia Lamasan’s second film.
 But it was only in high school that I really appreciated the beauty of this work after seeing it on some cable channel.
-It was funny because in the first half of the movie, I sooo hated Aga and I sympathised with Lea.
-When they switched positions and Lea moved to the US and Aga gave up everything to follow her, I soooo hated Lea and I sympathised with Aga.
-Later I realised that it’s exactly what the film was trying to make me feel.
+It was funny because in the first half of the movie, I sooo hated Aga and I sympathized with Lea.
+When they switched positions and Lea moved to the US and Aga gave up everything to follow her, I soooo hated Lea and I sympathized with Aga.
+Later I realized that it’s exactly what the film was trying to make me feel.
 Aside from its romantic and dramatic values, this movie is a gem technically.
 I just hated the ending.
 So much.

 11. Fa Yeung Nin Wa | In the Mood for Love (2000)